RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # Preview

-On the right is the Preview Pane, where the image preview can be seen.
+On the right is the Preview Pane, where the image preview will be displayed when an thumbnail is selected.

 ![image](https://user-images.githubusercontent.com/1910659/210345752-d0a2deef-174d-4bae-b191-393387a8fce6.png)

 When you rate or favorite an image, an indicator will appear in the bottom left.

 ![image](https://user-images.githubusercontent.com/1910659/210347580-5e5bfbf7-63e6-4581-99c7-56806b002377.png)

+You can set the image to automatically fit to the preview area by clicking **View > Fit to Preview**.
+Otherwise by default the image will be displayed at 100%, and you can Zoom and Pan the image.

 ## Zoom